vertex-lab/crawler/README.md

 ## Structure

-`/cmd/app/main.go`: the main function, which should:
+`/cmd/crawler.go`: the main function, which should:
-- generate the random walks on restart
 - listen for graph updates (e.g. a node is added, or a node has changed it's out-edges)
 - update the random walks